JUSTINE-A1107/Ring-UI-Components-Web-Server-Module-Data-Collection/README.md

 ring-fontsize: Size of the font inside the inner content.
 In pixels.
 ring-fontcolor: Color of the font inside the inner content.
 ring-percent: You may set the initial percentage fill here, however this is mostly used for the dynamic changes.
-Colors can be specified in any format that CSS permits
+Colors can be specified in any format that CSS permits To change the inner content of the ring, use this call: ringUI.changeContent(divbox, string of text or html);
+You may use any HTML code in the content part.
+The parameter divbox denotes the div of the ring_ui class